mweel1/usa_high_level/project-plan/index.md

 Apple and Google release a sphere capability with the FCC based on [sphere events](/sphere-events/).

-This loads an interface which includes all the applications for the Santiago Park at the "City" Level.
+This loads an interface which includes all the applications for the Santiago Park at the "District" Level.

 One of the first applications would be to buy a pass for the park.

-# Setup Park Wallet

-If you currently do not have a wallet setup:

-Depending on the wallet contents a synchronization occurs between the mobile wallets on the mobile phone and personal profile wallet where you can confirm the addition, update and removal of items, including:

-1. Debit Cards
+# Social Security Personal Profile

+The social security will release a [personal profile](/grants/personal-profile/) that will allow people to:

+1. Add government Id
 2. Credit Cards
-3. Identification in Clear Text and Image

-A secure connection to the resort bank is made between the wallet the resort bank.

-This would be a feature released by the National Parks on mobile phones.
+3. Debit Cards

 # Purchasing a Pass